polettix/dibs/README.md

 FIXME add object-style definition of dibspacks
 FIXME specify that git dibspacks can optionally specify a path

-The execution of the programs in a dibspack is as follows:

-- first of all the `detect` program is executed
-- if the execution is successful (exit code `0`), the `operate` program is executed.
-If the execution returns exit code 100, it is interpreted as a successful run of the program itself, but an indication that the associated `operate` action has to be skipped.
-Any other return value is interpreted as an error and leads to an exception.

-Both programs are invokes like this:
+Dibspack programs are invokes like this:

-    <program> <step-name> <src> <cache> <env>
+    <program> <src> <cache> <env> [args from dibspack configuration...]

 Example:

-    detect build /tmp/src /tmp/cache /tmp/env
+    whatever.sh /tmp/src /tmp/cache /tmp/env what ever

-The `step-name` is of course the name of the step.
-This allows you to define a buildpack that supports multiple steps in one single place.

-The last three arguments are paths to the associated directories in the project directory, but "seen" from inside the container.
+The first three arguments are paths to the associated directories in the project directory, but "seen" from inside the container.
 In particular:

-- `src` and `cache are available in read-only mode for `detect` and in read-write mode for `operate`
+- `src` and `cache` are available in read-write mode;
 - `env` is always set read-only.

 The directories are usually mounted under `/tmp` like in the example, so you